 Letter 472: What have you done, Andronicus?

-What have you done, Andronicus?
-I wrote to you; you showed the letter to others; they carried it to people here — and you became the cause of a war against me.
-Then, having committed such a blunder, instead of begging forgiveness you reproach me, and perhaps call me wicked for writing to you by way of Harmas — when you should marvel that I dared write to you at all.
+What a thing you have done, Andronicus!
+I wrote to you, but you showed it to others, and they made it public among the people here, and you have become for us the beginning of a war.
+Then, having committed such a wrong, instead of begging pardon, you bring accusations and perhaps call me a scoundrel because I write to you by way of Harmatos [a postal route], when you ought rather to marvel that I dared to write to you at all.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.